haveanicedaymydear/Assistant-Autogen/readme.md

 ## Key Features

--   **Multi-Agent System:** Utilizes distinct agent teams for writing and validation, each with specialized roles (`Planner`, `Document_Writer`, `Quality_Assessor`, `Fact_Checker`).
+-   **Multi-Agent System:** Utilises distinct agent teams for writing and validation, each with specialised roles (`Planner`, `Document_Writer`, `Quality_Assessor`, `Fact_Checker`).
 -   **Parallel Processing:** Employs Python's `asyncio` and a semaphore to concurrently generate and validate multiple document sections, significantly reducing total runtime.
 -   **Iterative Validation Loop:** Each document section is put through a rigorous write-validate-refine loop, ensuring high quality before the final merge.
 A mandatory second loop is enforced for robustness.
 -   **Word Document Export:** Automatically parses the final structured Markdown output and populates a custom `.docx` template, producing a professionally formatted, ready-to-use final document.
 -   **Configuration-Driven:** A central `config.py` file manages all application settings, file paths, and LLM configurations, making the system easy to manage and reconfigure.
--   **Modular Agent Guidance:** Agent instructions and validation rules are externalized into a version-controllable `instructions/` directory with reusable "partials" to ensure consistency and maintain the DRY (Don't Repeat Yourself) principle.
+-   **Modular Agent Guidance:** Agent instructions and validation rules are externalised into a version-controllable `instructions/` directory with reusable "partials" to ensure consistency and maintain the DRY (Don't Repeat Yourself) principle.
 -   **Comprehensive Logging:** The system generates detailed run logs and a high-level process trace for debugging and monitoring.
 -   **Automated File Management:** Includes a pre-processing step to convert source PDFs to clean text and a guaranteed cleanup process to ensure a clean state for every run.
--   **Tiered LLM Strategy:** Uses two different LLM tiers—a powerful model for content generation and a faster, cheaper model for orchestration and planning—to optimize for both cost and performance.
+-   **Tiered LLM Strategy:** Uses two different LLM tiers—a powerful model for content generation and a faster model for orchestration and planning.

 ## Architectural Overview

-The application follows a robust, multi-stage pipeline designed to maximize quality and efficiency.
+The application follows a robust, multi-stage pipeline designed to maximise quality and efficiency.

 **Stage 1: Pre-processing**
 -   The script begins by scanning the `/docs` directory for all PDF source documents.